totonito3/shopping-list/README.md

 ## Demo

-Experience the functionality firsthand by checking out the live demo of the project [here](https://your-demo-link.com).
+Experience the functionality firsthand by checking out the live demo of the project [here](https://vocal-druid-b0f8af.netlify.app).

 ## Getting Started

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/totonito3/shopping-list.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd shopping-list`
 3. Open the `index.html` file in your preferred web browser.

 ## How It Works